'Drinking to get a good night's sleep': What Shankar Mishra, the man who peed on woman, told co-passenger

-A co-passenger of Shankar Sharma, the 34-year-old who allegedly urinated on a woman co-passenger in her 70s, explained the events leading to the incident amid widespread outrage on social media.
+A co-passenger of Shankar Mishra, the 34-year-old who allegedly urinated on a woman co-passenger in her 70s, explained the events leading to the incident amid widespread outrage on social media.
 The incident took place in the business class of the Air India flight from New York to Delhi on November 26 last year.

 US-based doctor Sugata Bhattacharjee told NDTV that the former Wells Fargo executive told him on the fateful day that he was drinking as he had a long day and had not slept well.
 "He told me he drank to get a good night's sleep," said Bhattacharjee.